- There are many activities that can be beneficial and enjoyable for individuals with dementia.

 While M. is a unique example of a talented lifelong musician, research suggests that at least to some extent, musical abilities can remain into the later stages of many types of dementia.
 There are a variety of programs across the country for individuals with Alzheimer’s to pursue interests in music.
 For example, there are choirs made up of individuals with early stage memory loss and their care partners, such as the Unforgettables chorus (New York), or Sing Here Now (Oregon).
 In the UK, the Alzheimer’s Society sponsors Singing for the Brain, an interactive singing program that aims to improve self-esteem and quality of life in patients with dementia and their care providers.
 While much of the research on these types of programs is still in its infancy, participants report therapeutic benefits.

 For individuals who prefer not to perform, or for whom such programs are not available, there are still benefits to be derived from just listening to music.
-The idea of music therapy for patients with dementia has gained ground of late, in part due to the popularity of the documentary Alive Inside.
-Alive Inside depicts the potential that personally tailored music can have on “awakening” memories and providing moments of clarity in patients with dementia.
+The idea of music therapy for individuals with dementia has gained ground of late, in part due to the popularity of the documentary Alive Inside.
+Alive Inside depicts the potential that personally tailored music can have on “awakening” memories and providing moments of clarity in individuals with dementia.
 Music can be an extremely calming and soothing force, and it is also known to release dopamine, a chemical in the brain associated with feelings of pleasure.
-It therefore makes sense that music is a worthwhile pursuit for Moms and Dads, especially those for whom music had played a significant role in their lives.
+It therefore makes sense that music is a worthwhile pursuit for those with dementia, especially those who enjoyed music throughout their lives.

 Film Recommendation: “Alive Inside”

 All too often, an Alzheimer’s diagnosis is followed by social isolation along with restrictions on one’s independence and ability to meaningfully contribute to others.
 But dementia does not strip a person of a desire to help others, nor does it take away the ability to contribute.
-Facilitating these types of opportunities may be especially important for adult patients who have demonstrated a desire to give back to help others.
+Facilitating these types of opportunities may be especially important for those who have demonstrated a desire to give back or help others.

 Some cities have programs to help facilitate meaningful engagement and community involvement for individuals with dementia.
 For example, Seattle Parks and Recreation supports Dementia Friendly Recreation, which includes the “Remember the Hungry” volunteer program.
 In this program, those living with memory loss are able to give back to the community by helping at local soup kitchens.